-Stock Av Stock Awards
+Stock Awa Stock Awards

-Number of Units Value Realized
+Number of Units Acquired on Value Realized on Vesting

-Acquired on on Vesting

 Name Vesting (#)(1) (\$)(2)

 Ken C. Hicks 19,121 100,576

-- (1) On March 6, 2018, the Company granted 19,121 Restricted Units to Mr. Hicks pursuant to the 2018 Independent Non-Employee Director Restricted Unit Agreement under the 2011 Equity Plan, which vested in full on March 6, 2019. - The value realized on vesting is based on the number of Membership Units underlying the Restricted Unit award that vested multiplied by the (2)market value per Membership Unit on the vesting date (\$5.26), which was based on an independent third party valuation approved by the Board.
+- On March 6, 2018, the Company granted 19,121 Restricted Units to Mr. Hicks pursuant to the 2018 Independent Non-Employee Director Restricted Unit Agreement under the 2011 Equity Plan, which vested in full on March 6, 2019. - (2) The value realized on vesting is based on the number of Membership Units underlying the Restricted Unit award that vested multiplied by the market value per Membership Unit on the vesting date (\$5.26), which was based on an independent third party valuation approved by the Board.